thomasgtaylor/how.wtf/content/post/2023-04-11-enums-in-python.md

 ---
-title: Enums in Python
-date: 2023-04-11T23:45:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-04-11 23:45:00-04:00
 description: How to implement enums in Python
-categories:
-- Programming
 tags:
+- python
-- Python
+title: Enums in Python
 ---

 In Python 3.4, `Enum` support was added.